-The ECC Learning Resources Unit (LRU) has a director and two faculty coordinators, one each for the Learning Resources Center and Media Services/Distance Education, six full-time librarians, seven part time librarians, and approximately 15 full-time classified staff.
-The Compton Educational Center Library and Learning Resource Center has two full-time, and three part-time librarians and one Learning Resources Center has one full-time and two part-time faculty members.
-The Compton Center Library has been under the LRU's supervision since October 2006.
+The Learning Resources Unit (LRU) has a director and two faculty coordinators, one each for the Learning Resources Center and Media Services/Distance Education, six full-time librarians, seven part time librarians, and approximately 15 full-time classified staff.
+The Compton Educational Center Library and Learning Resource Center has been under the LRU's supervision since October 2006.